 Enhancing the Portal

-The Company requests approval for the proposed further enhancement of the Portal by completing the following actions:
+The Company proposes further enhancement of the Portal by completing the following actions:

 Include a direct hyperlink to the Company’s vendor platform.
-Action to be complete by April 30, 2020.
+Action to be complete by February 28, 2020.

 Include a timeline or dates when the Portal maps were last updated and the planned future date when they will be next updated.
 Action to be complete by May 30, 2020.